awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

 ## Step 4: Configure "No container" Containerization for the Greengrass Group<a name="docker-no-container"></a>

 When you run AWS IoT Greengrass in a Docker container, all Lambda functions must run without containerization\.
-In this step, you set the the default containerization for the group to **No container**\.
+In this step, you set the default containerization for the group to **No container**\.
 You must do this before you deploy the group for the first time\.

 1. <a name="console-gg-groups"></a>In the AWS IoT console, choose **Greengrass**, and then choose **Groups**\.